Arc Humanities Press and Open Access

 - Program participants will have the opportunity to vote on which books will receive the Awards.
 Arc undertakes to ensure that no books receive awards without having fully explored alternative sources of funding.

-- Each New Voices Award provides $9,000 to cover the costs of publishing one new OA monograph—immediate “gold” open access alongside hardback and affordable paperback options.
+- Each New Voices Award provides approximately $9,000 to cover the costs of publishing one new OA monograph—immediate “gold” open access alongside hardback and affordable paperback options.
 All other costs, including all overhead costs, are borne by the press.

 - The fee per participating institution is set at $550 per annum.